zacanger/niddesa/text/chinese/cullaniddesa/02-google.md

 the bondage, he should live with the heart of being free from being restricted."
 The mind should not be muddy.

-"It is the skillful person of all Dharma": ""All actions are impermanent" are the skillful persons of all Dharma; "All actions are suffering" are the skillful ones of all Dharma; "All actions are without self" are the goodness of all Dharma The skillful person; the skillful person of all dharmas that "deeds with ignorance as the cause" is the skillful person of all dhammas...
+"It is the skillful person of all Dhamma": ""All actions are impermanent" are the skillful persons of all Dhamma; "All actions are suffering" are the skillful ones of all Dhamma; "All actions are without self" are the goodness of all Dhamma The skillful person; the skillful person of all dhammas that "deeds with ignorance as the cause" is the skillful person of all dhammas...

 Or, [see] as an impermanent skillful person for all laws; it is suffering...